MicrosoftDocs/quantum-docs/articles/overview-azure-quantum.md

 - Quantum impact today, allowing you to simultaneously explore today’s quantum systems and be ready for the scaled quantum systems of the future, and with pre-built solutions that run on classical and accelerated compute resources (also referred to as optimization solutions).

 > [!Tip]
-> **Free trial.** If you don’t have an Azure subscription, you can [create an Azure free account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) (check out free Azure accounts [for students](https://azure.microsoft.com/free/students/)).
-With Azure you can create, deploy, and manage applications across multiple clouds, on-premises, and at the edge.
-You will get 200 USD Azure credit to use in other Azure services.
+> If you don’t have an Azure account, register for free and sign up for a [pay-as-you-go subscription](https://azure.microsoft.com/offers/ms-azr-0003p/).
+With the Azure Quantum Credits, you'll have $500 (USD) to use in each quantum hardware provider.
+If you are a students, you can take advantage of a [free Azure account for students](https://azure.microsoft.com/free/students/).

 - [The parts of Azure Quantum](#the-parts-of-azure-quantum)